 Deleting a Role Definition as Part of IAM Policy Cleanup

-In this solution, we will demonstrate how to delete a role definition as part of IAM policy cleanup using Pulumi in TypeScript.
-The key services involved in this process are Pulumi and the cloud provider’s IAM service.
-Pulumi is an Infrastructure as Code (IaC) tool that allows you to define and manage cloud resources using programming languages.
-The IAM service is responsible for managing access to cloud resources by defining roles and policies.
+In this guide, we will show you how to delete a role definition as part of IAM policy cleanup using Pulumi in TypeScript.
+This process involves using Pulumi, an Infrastructure as Code (IaC) tool, alongside your cloud provider’s IAM service, which manages access to cloud resources through roles and policies.

 Introduction